TrustToken (TRU) Price Up 45.8% This Week

-TrustToken (CURRENCY:TRU) traded down 0.1% against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on May 11th.
-One TrustToken coin can now be purchased for $0.20 or 0.00000526 BTC on popular exchanges.
-During the last seven days, TrustToken has traded up 45.8% against the U.S. dollar.
-TrustToken has a market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
+TrustToken (CURRENCY:TRU) traded down 0.1% against the dollar during the 1-day period ending at 14:00 PM ET on May 15th.
+One TrustToken coin can currently be purchased for $0.20 or 0.00000526 BTC on exchanges.
+TrustToken has a total market capitalization of $50.87 million and approximately $529,282.00 worth of TrustToken was traded on exchanges in the last day.
+Over the last week, TrustToken has traded up 45.8% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.